 Where to stay in Shiraz to visit the Nasir al-Mulk Mosque

 As the Nasir Al-Mulk Mosque is located in a central location it is within walking distance from many of the more centrally located hostels and hotels in Shiraz.
-With the rise of tourism in Iran, the amount of hostels and hotels has been on the rise and while it first it wasn’t possible to use booking sites for booking accommodation, now you can easily use websites such as Hostelworld to find the best hostel for you.
+With the rise of tourism in Iran, the amount of hostels and hotels has been on the rise and while it first it wasn’t possible to use booking sites for booking accommodation, now you can easily use websites such as Hostelworld to find the best hostel in Iran for you.
 Not sure where to start?
 Here are a couple suggestions of places to stay if you are visiting Iran on a budget.

 Taha Hostel – Taha Hostel is currently one of the most popular places to book via Hostelworld and is one of the few places that currently can actually be booked using Hostelworld.
 Pick from mixed dorms or female only dorms, or even opt to stay in a private room.
 Taha Hostel is located roughly 1.7km away from the Nasir Al-Molk Mosque, making it an easy 20 min walk in the early morning to wake you up.
 Check out the latest rating, prices and info on Taha Hostel here!

 Golshan Traditional Hostel – Looking to stay a bit closer to the Nasir Al Mulk Mosque instead so you can be sure you are one of the first to arrive?
 Perhaps the Golshan Traditional Hostel is the place for you.
 Private rooms and dorm rooms, Golgshan Traditional Hostel has both, with a simple but tasty Iranian breakfast in the morning included.
 With the hostel being located across the street from the Nasir Al-Mulk Mosque, you’ll be at the mosque within a couple of minutes.
 Check out the latest ratings from other travelers here on Tripadvisor!